Hi-Folks/data-block/README.md

 ```

 ### The `iterateBlock()` method
-With the `iterateBlock()` method, you can decide to switch from array or Block for nested lists inside the main Block object in the case you already instanced as a Block object.
+With the `iterateBlock()` method, you can switch from array or Block for nested lists inside the main Block object if you already instanced it as a Block object.
 In the example above, you have the `$table`  Block object.
 You can loop across the items of the `$table` object.
 If each item in the loop is itself an array (so an array of arrays), you can retrieve it as an array or a Block, depending on your needs: